 Now that we have a plan, picture your bathroom in, say, 10 years.
 Will you still be happy with the colours and items you’ve chosen?
 Will you still even reside in this house?
 We ask because if you are planning to sell in the future, you will need to take your choices into consideration for the new potential buyers.
 Things like colour schemes, décor and removing or including functional and luxury items might have an impact on the house sale.

 With more than 30 years’ experience, we love turning dreams into reality and relish in our customer’s delighted responses to the bathrooms we carefully curate.
-As a leading licenced builder, designer and renovator for award-winning bathroom designs and renovations, you can be assured that with Brindabella, you will forever be in love with your custom designed and built dream bathroom.
+As a leading licenced builder, designer and renovator for award-winning bathroom designs and renovations in Sydney, you can be assured that with Brindabella, you will forever be in love with your custom designed and built dream bathroom.